forcedotcom/java-sdk/springsecurity/doc/spring-security.md

     </fss:oauth>

 The `PropertyPlaceholderConfigurer` looks for a `FORCE_MYCONNECTOR_URL` Java system property.
 If that's not found, it looks for a `FORCE_MYCONNECTOR_URL` environment variable.

-[TODO @Nawab]: is the search case sensitice for both system prop and env variable?

-There are also some [deprecated options](deprecated-spring) to specify connection URL.
-These are not recommended and will eventually be removed.

 The following attributes are optional for &lt;fss:oauth> in `spring-configuration.xml`: